UM Presents ‘Africa in Cuba’: A Visual and Film Narrative Celebrating Black History Month Opening Reception

 Ludlow Bailey has curated shows in Europe, The Caribbean and the United States.
 He is a lifelong student of Global Diaspora Affairs.
 He holds degrees from both Brown and Columbia Universities.
 He currently resides on the island of St. Thomas in the United States Virgin Islands.

 Encompassing fields from history to poetry, philosophy to theatre, the humanities and the arts are essential tools for critical analysis, societal enrichment, and the pursuit of meaning and purpose in our lives.
 UM celebrates scholarship, research, community engagement, and creative expression in these vital disciplines with Taking Flight: The Year of the Humanities and the Arts.
 Throughout the 2012-13 academic year, this sweeping initiative features high-profile special events including presentations by renowned authors and scholars, and performances by guest artists.
-Taking Flight is sponsored in part by the Knight Foundation.Be sure to tell them Soul Of Miami sent you!
+Taking Flight is sponsored in part by the Knight Foundation.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.